-Ashley Dee Paton is President of the PGRNS committee.
+Ashley Dee is President of the PGRNS committee.
 She joined PGRNS in September 2016, shortly after its foundation.
 Her academic journey began at the University of Edinburgh in 2011, where she obtained her MA (Hons) and MSc in History.
 In 2016 she moved on to the Open University to begin her PhD.
-She is currently researching conceptions of marital violence in Victorian Glasgow.
-Ashley Dee’s free time is usually spent knitting, pub quizzing, or cuddling dogs (occasionally all three simultaneously) and also sometimes running (is it odd that we almost all run?).
+She is currently researching unreasonable marital behaviour in Victorian Glasgow.
+For an insight into historical marital violence see Ashley’s blog A System of Maltreatment.
+Ashley’s free time is usually spent knitting, cuddling dogs, swimming in cold bodies of water or eating cheese.

 Maja Brandt Andreasen is originally from Denmark but moved to Glasgow in 2016 to start her PhD.
 Maja’s background is in gender studies and English literature and she is now doing a PhD in feminist media studies at the University of Stirling.
 Her research project focuses on online misogyny and particularly on how rape threats and rape jokes on social media construct and reinforce a rape discourse.
 In order to relax and forget about the PhD for a while, Maja enjoys yoga as well as watching, reading and talking about her other great passion: Game of Thrones.